mgrova/MP_8bits/README.md

-# 8 BITS MICROPROCESSOR IN VHDL
+# 8-BIT MICROCONTROLLER IN VHDL
 Instruction set and architecture of the 8-bit microcontroller are available at Chapter 13 in the book "Introduction to Logic Circuits and Logic Design with VHDL" by prof. Brock J. LaMeres.

 Part of code is from: